liu-if-else/liu-if-else.github.io/_posts/2020-11-04-unity3d-audio-visualizer.md

 The dependecies above also tell us that the longer the array the more the sampling and thus the more performance cost of the GetSpectrumData function.

-Through adjusting the length of the array, we can obtain any certain frequency and expand the analyze for other purposes, e.g the pitchs.
+Through adjusting the length of the array, any certain frequency's strength can be obtained and hence the analyze can be extended to other dimensions, e.g the pitchs.

 ![placeholder](https://res.cloudinary.com/dokdkay80/image/upload/v1605164286/AudioVisualizer/%E5%B1%8F%E5%B9%95%E5%BF%AB%E7%85%A7_2020-11-12_%E4%B8%8B%E5%8D%882.57.30_vdylrr.png)

-According to this pitch/frequncy table, the highest pitch's frequncy of octave 9 is 15804Hz, which explained a little about the free fall at 16000Hz of the FFT result's chart above as well.
+According to this <a href="https://en.wikipedia.org/wiki/Scientific_pitch_notation">pitch/frequncy table</a>, the highest pitch's frequncy of octave 9 is 15804Hz, which explained a little about the free fall at 16000Hz of the FFT result's chart above as well.

 # Provide the spectrum datas to the audio visulizer